ilsilfverskiold/langchainjs-aws-service/README.md

 12. **Add Node-Faiss Layer**: You need to go in directly to the AWS console and add a layers to your created lambda functions if you're getting node-faiss errors.
 A very annoying workaround.
 See the zip file in the /layer folder.
 This layer has been provided directly [ewfian](https://github.com/ewfian).
 It should be set via your Serverless function but if you are still having issues, set it manually.

+## Debugging

+Set up a NodeJS environment to debug.
+Use verbose: true in your chain.
+This will allow you to see step by step what the chain is doing and tweak if necessary.

 ## Notes

 1. See a full tutorial [here](https://medium.com/gitconnected/deploying-an-ai-powered-q-a-bot-on-aws-with-langchainjs-and-serverless-9361d0778fbd) that goes through this step by step.